wagtail/wagtail/docs/getting_started/tutorial.md

     ]
 ```

 This method is now available from your templates.
-Update `blog_index_page.html` to load the `wagtailimages_tags` and include the main image as a thumbnail alongside each post:
+Update `blog_index_page.html` to load the `wagtailimages_tags` library and include the main image as a thumbnail alongside each post:

 ```html+django
 <!-- Load wagtailimages_tags: -->